Juniper/terraform-provider-mist/docs/resources/org_networktemplate.md

 - `name` (String)
 - `oob_ip_config` (Attributes) Out-of-Band Management interface configuration (see [below for nested schema](#nestedatt--switch_matching--rules--oob_ip_config))
 - `port_config` (Attributes Map) Propery key is the interface name or interface range (see [below for nested schema](#nestedatt--switch_matching--rules--port_config))
-- `port_mirroring` (Attributes Map) Property key is the port mirroring instance name (Maximum: 4) port_mirroring can be added under device/site settings.
-It takes interface and ports as input for ingress, interface as input for egress and can take interface and port as output. (see [below for nested schema](#nestedatt--switch_matching--rules--port_mirroring))
+- `port_mirroring` (Attributes Map) Property key is the port mirroring instance name port_mirroring can be added under device/site settings.
+It takes interface and ports as input for ingress, interface as input for egress and can take interface and port as output.
+A maximum 4 port mirrorings is allowed (see [below for nested schema](#nestedatt--switch_matching--rules--port_mirroring))

 <a id="nestedatt--switch_matching--rules--ip_config"></a>
 ### Nested Schema for `switch_matching.rules.ip_config`